s4ysolutions/GoogleServicesForLibraryGradlePlugin/README.md

 }
 ```

-#### Created artifact
+## Usage generated code

-To the `build/generated` directory will be created a file `googleServicesOptionsBuilder.kt` with the content like this:
+In the `build/generated` directory will be created a file `googleServicesOptionsBuilder.kt` with the content like this:

 ```kotlin
 package your.application.id